freeCodeCamp/guide/src/pages/html/css-classes/index.md

 ---
 ## CSS Classes

 Classes are an efficient way of grouping HTML elements so that they can share the same styles.
+CSS (Cascading Style Sheets) classes can be used to arrange and decorate web page elements.

 ---